MO-4: Investigating Atmospheres

 - Describe the experiment by drawing or taking a picture of the experiment set-up and identifying the independent, dependent, and controlled variables.

-- Include at least three photographs of their experiment in progress.
+- Include at least three photographs of the experiment in progress.
 Photos should be dated and labeled with a description of what they show.

 - Include the experimental data in table or graphical form.

-- Claim: Make a clear claim about why the Earth and Venus are so different now despite being very similar before
+- Claim: Make a clear claim about why Earth and Venus are so different now despite being very similar in the past.

 - Evidence: Evidence must come from the activities and resources provided in Lessons 3 and 4.
 The source of the evidence must be included.
 Teachers may decide to allow additional resources from reputable sources.

-- Grades 3-5: Identify one important cause and support it with at least 3 pieces of evidence
+- Grades 3–5: Identify one important cause and support it with at least three pieces of evidence.

-- High School: Identify at least three important causes and their relative importance, with at least 2 pieces of evidence for each cause
+- High School: Identify at least three important causes and explain their relative importance, with at least two pieces of evidence for each cause.

-- Explanation: For each piece of evidence, supply at least one sentence that explains how that piece of evidence supports the claim.
+- Explanation: For each piece of evidence, supply at least one sentence that explains how that evidence supports the claim.